 On the western side, a graded path leads along the edge of the gorge.
 There are benches to sit on that offer an unobstructed view of the water tumbling down the rock face and of Hrútey, a rocky outcrop that divides the falls.
 The edge is roped off, as it’s a long way to fall, and you don’t want to go over it.

 The Goðafoss waterfall in winter

 Snow covers the rocky gorge and its surroundings in winter, contrasting with the clear water and the dark rock to make this one of the most spectacular waterfalls in the north of Iceland.
 Occasionally, the water itself freezes, forming long icicles which dangle photogenically over the water below.

-Goðafoss waterfall is also one of the best spots in north Iceland to photograph the Northern Lights.
+Goðafoss waterfall is also one of the best spots in north Iceland to see the Northern Lights.
 That’s because:

 It’s easily accessible from the Ring Road: it’s only a half-hour drive from Akureyri and a similar distance from Húsavík.

 Goðafoss’orientation means that if you get lucky with a clear sky and strong solar activity, the aurora will be visible right over the falls and often reflects in the plunge pool below.